 Are Real Estate Fees Worth It?

 - You need to sell quickly or privately.
+Not every seller wants open houses, showings, or months of waiting.

 Do You Want to Skip the Fees Altogether?